Specific drug therapy

 - Endothelin receptor antagonists (ERA)

-Combination therapy of two or three different classes is possible and even recommended for PAH patients deteriorating under monotherapy or presenting functional class NYHA IV at the moment of diagnosis.
+Combination therapy of two or three different classes is possible and even recommended for PAH patients NYHA Class II or higher, mandatory for patients deteriorating under monotherapy or presenting functional class NYHA III-IV at the moment of diagnosis.
 For class NYHA I or II, initial oral therapy should be preferred.

 - Nifedipine [initial dose: 30 mg 2x/d up to 120-240 mg/d]; information